Croking09/dotfiles/README.md

 ### 📦 Requirements

 - Git
-- Any app/program you want to apply the settings to
+- Any app/program you want to apply the settings to (fastfetch...)
-- Check your fonts and make sure you have everything installed
+- Check your fonts and make sure you have everything installed (JetBrains Mono...)

 ### Fast install